Jana Bieger: Career

 After the all-around, Bieger competed in the floor exercise event final, where she won her third silver medal of the World Championships behind Cheng Fei of China.
 She also participated in the uneven bars final, replacing her injured teammate Chellsie Memmel, and finished in fifth place.

 She sustained an ankle injury in early 2007 at the American Cup that took her out of competition for a while.
 She competed at the 2007 U.S. Nationals despite a lack of training, but did not do well and was not chosen for the World Championships team.
 She was scheduled to compete at the 2007 Cottbus Cup, but the U.S. national team coordinator, Márta Károlyi, pulled her from the meet, saying she was not prepared for international competition.

 Bieger returned to international competition in 2008 at a small meet, competing on all events but floor.
 She went on to compete at the 2008 Pacific Rim Championships, where she won silver in the all-around and gold on the uneven bars.

 After the 2008 Olympic Trials and selection camp, Bieger was named as an alternate to the 2008 Summer Olympics in Beijing, China.
 Although two gymnasts on the squad were injured, she was not allowed to compete.
 She expressed disappointment about the experience but continued to compete in 2009, making appearances at the CoverGirl Classic in July and the Visa National Championships in August.
 She made it to the final round of the team selection camp for the World Championships in October but was not chosen.
 Instead, she received a berth to the Croatia World Cup in November, alongside teammate Kytra Hunter.

+She was inducted into the USA Gymnastics Hall of Fame as a member of the class of 2024.